RBS to shut Australia fixed income trading desk, cut 80 jobs

-SYDNEY Royal Bank of Scotland (RBS.L) is closing its Australian fixed income, commodity and currency (FICC) trading desk and moving some of the 80 affected employees and trading to desks in Singapore and London as the bank shrinks to cut its losses.
+SYDNEY Feb 28 Royal bank of Scotland is shutting down its Australian fixed income, commodity and currency (FICC) trading desk, leading to about 80 employees losing their jobs, as the bank looks to shrink to cut its losses.

 RBS, 82 percent owned by the British government following a bailout in 2008, has already put its advisory and securities business in Australia on the block and further paring of its operations has been expected for some time.
 RBS currently employs 600 staff in Australia.